sudara/awesome-juce/sites.md

-https://github.com/GuitarML/SmartGuitarPedal Neural Network WaveNet modelled guitar pedals https://github.com/JanosGit/Schrammel_OJD Audio plugin model of a modern classic overdrive pedal https://github.com/lukemcraig/OvertoneFilter Emphasize MIDI-selected harmonics of an audio signal
+https://github.com/GuitarML/SmartGuitarPedal Neural Network WaveNet modelled guitar pedals https://github.com/JanosGit/Schrammel_OJD Audio plugin model of a modern classic overdrive pedal https://github.com/lukemcraig/OvertoneFilter Emphasize MIDI-selected harmonics of an audio signal https://github.com/AustrianAudioGmbH/PolarDesigner control the polar pattern of your OC818 microphone (or other dual-diaphragm mics) in up to five frequency bands. https://github.com/AustrianAudioGmbH/AmbiCreator allows you to record first-order Ambisonics material by using two OC818 microphones stacked on top of each other https://github.com/AustrianAudioGmbH/StereoCreator StereoCreator allows you to create several different stereo set-ups with one or two OC818 microphones in dual output mode.

 ## Metering